 Zoho CRM pros:

-• Native AI features (available only at the Enterprise and Ultimate tiers)
+Powerful AI data analysis and predictions (available only at the Enterprise and Ultimate tiers)

 Zoho CRM cons:

-Zoho CRM is another option well worth considering.
-It competes with HubSpot on a number of levels: both provide you with a basic range of features (to build workflows, nurture leads, and organize tasks), and both allow you to import lists, files, and leads for ease of platform-switching or integration.
+Zoho CRM competes with HubSpot on a number of levels: both provide you with a basic range of features to build workflows, nurture leads, and organize tasks; both allow you to import lists, files, and leads for ease of platform-switching or integration; and both are packed with robust AI capabilities.
+Zoho's AI is some of the best in the CRM world right now: it identifies irregularities in data patterns, gives workflow suggestions to streamline operations, and has sentiment analysis features to gauge customer emotion.

 Zoho also integrates with Zapier, making it easy to automate your CRM-related workflows.
 Learn more about how to automate Zoho CRM, or get started with one of these pre-made templates.